Skip to main content

 How Much Water Do We Need to Drink?

-It’s the thirsty season
+It’s the Thirsty Season

 Whether you’re working in the yard or lying on the beach in the heat of summer, you are going to be sweating and you’re going to get thirsty.
 And while it’s tempting to reach for a cold beverage (of any kind), it’s a good idea to drink just plain water first.